 Shaving cuts happen when we’re not paying attention or shave over a small bump that causes the razor to slip.
-Whether you decided to start straight shaving at the age of 13 or you’ve never shaved before, everyone makes mistakes and nicks themselves once in a while.
+Whether you started shaving at age 15 or you’ve never shaved before, everyone makes mistakes and nicks themselves once in a while.

 While the bit of toilet paper method may seem to stop blood flow temporarily, it’s not the best for healing your cuts and keeping your skin smooth.
 I’ve found some better ways to heal and disinfect your skin after a shaving cut.

 Table of Contents

 How to Heal a Shaving Cut Fast

 Shaving cuts bleed so much because there are many blood vessels underneath the surface of your skin, but it’s also the pressure you apply while shaving with a sharp razor.